kaisenlinux/manpages-dev/packages/ethtool.md

                   Sets the receive flow hash indirection table to spread flows evenly between the first N receive queues.

            weight W0 W1 ...
                   Sets  the  receive  flow hash indirection table to spread flows between receive queues according to the given weights.
-The sum of the weights must be non-zero and must not ex‐ ceed the size of the indirection table.
+The sum of the weights must be non-zero and must not exceed the size of the indirection table.

            default
                   Sets the receive flow hash indirection table to its default value.